-The Thing: The exorcism of Clarita Villanueva, the first documented demonic possession in the Philippines
+The exorcism of Clarita Villanueva by Pastor Lester Sumrall at the Bilibid prison: The first documented demonic possession in the Philippines

-Clarita decided to watch a late-night movie and walking home alone, police saw and arrested her for prostitution.
-She was jailed for vagrancy at the 300-years old Bilibid prison where many people have died and suffered.
+Clarita decided to watch a late-night movie and walk home alone; police saw and arrested her for prostitution.
+At 17 years old, she was jailed for vagrancy at the 300-years old Bilibid prison.

-On May 9, 1953, Clarita and the rest of the inmates were disturbed by pebbles pelted in the carcel.
-As she was about to sleep, she saw ‘The Thing‘ perched on a beam.
-It jumped and sat on top of her.
-The thing and a dwarf creature began biting her.
-She screeched and began to show visible signs of bite marks.
+On May 9, 1953, Clarita and the other inmates were disturbed by pebbles pelted in the carcel.
+When she was about to sleep, ‘the thing’ perched on a beam, then jumped and sat on top of Clarita.
+She screeched as small invisible creatures started biting her.
+Bite marks began to appear.

-She described one as a 10-foot tall dark man with curly hair all over the body, yet with an angelic face and a big mustache.
-She was only 17 years old and literary scared as hell.
+She described one entity as a 10-foot tall, dark man with curly hair all over his body and a big mustache.
+Interestingly, the creature had an angelic face.

 Mayor Arsenio Lacson

 Clarita was summoned to the Mayor’s office.
 She was calm and sat beside the Mayor.
 Suddenly, she laughed as if being tickled by someone and then screeched in terror.
 She said “things” were taking turns biting her.
 According to testimonies, the bite marks on her neck and hand were still moist with saliva.